milongo/vector_db/_posts/2025-03-23-intro-to-vector-databases.md

 Now, all this is not really impressive at all.
 Our operations are inefficient: our search algorithm and euclidean distance function have linear time complexity (for the search algorithm `O(n)` if there are `n` vectors in our database and for the euclidean distance `O(k)` if the dimensionality of our vectors is `k`.)
 And because we're holding everything in memory, we're also taking `O(n)` space.
 Imagine having to search thousands of times, and every single time we'd have to go through these operations.
+Our update function is also inefficient, we iterate over all the vectors in the database until we find the ID!
+We should probably use a hashmap here.

+To conclude, we built a *very* simple version of a vector database.
+Fundamentally, it's not that complicated, but to actually be able to use this in real-world scenarios we'll need to make all of this more efficient.
+We'll have to write faster versions of updating, searching, computing distances, etc.